Kansas City

 The Heart of American BBQ

-Kansas City is widely considered the BBQ capital of the world.
-Unlike other regions that focus on a single protein, KC pitmasters smoke everything: beef, pork, chicken, turkey, and even fish.
-This inclusive approach has made Kansas City the ultimate destination for BBQ lovers.
+Kansas City is considered the BBQ capital of the world.
+Other regions focus on one protein.
+But in KC, pitmasters smoke everything.
+You’ll see beef, pork, chicken, turkey, and even fish.
+This inclusive approach has made Kansas City a real home for BBQ lovers.

 The Legendary Burnt Ends

 If Kansas City has a signature bite, it’s the Burnt End.
-Historically, these were the crispy, fatty charred bits cut from the ‘point’ of a smoked brisket.
+Historically, these were the crispy, fatty charred bits cut from the point of a smoked brisket.
 Legendary pitmaster Arthur Bryant used to give them away for free while customers waited in line.
-Today, they are a sought-after delicacy—cubed, re-sauced, and re-smoked until they reach a candy-like consistency.
+Today, they are a prized bite.
+They are cubed, re-sauced, and re-smoked until they reach a candy-like consistency.

 The Sauce: Thick and Sweet